The Catholic Defender: The Night of the Patriot

 It became known I was doing push ups and setups.
 One day one of our officers exerted himself boasting of doing 600 push ups.
 Because I couldn't let an officer boast of a record, the next day I did 700 push ups and that was never topped!

 I would have Soldiers come to my position who would ask me about the Catholic Faith, about the bible, how to pray the rosary.
-What a blessing it was to be able to participate in that specifically in that environment.
+What a blessing it was to be able to give witness and testimony for the Lord in that environment.

 Our Battalion Chaplain was a Catholic priest, Father Cyrone, who was a great blessing, we were celebrating Mass using an MRE box as an Altar in a place Mass had not been said in over 1500 years.